gate-computer/gate/C.md

 > `GATE_PACKET_ALIGNMENT-1` padding bytes must be sent after the packet to
 > ensure alignment.
 >
-> The call is non-blocking by default.
-Blocking behavior can be requested by
+> TODO: document timeout parameter
-> specifying the `GATE_IO_WAIT` flag.
-The call may still be interrupted
-> without any bytes having been transferred.
+> The call may still be interrupted without any bytes having been transferred.

 #### Packet header